vulkano-rs/vulkano-www/content/guide/compute_pipeline/descriptor_sets.md

 ## Creating a descriptor set

-Just like there exist multiple kinds of buffers, there also exist multiple different structs that all represent a descriptor set.
-And surely, we also need an allocator for them.
+Just like for buffers and command buffers, we also need an allocator for descriptor sets.

 For our application, we are going to use a `PersistentDescriptorSet`.
 When creating this descriptor set, we attach to it the result buffer wrapped in a `WriteDescriptorSet`.
 This object will describe